frc1418/guidelines/README.md

 ## READMEs
 * All repositories should have a `README.md` file explaining their purpose, how they were used, and how to use them.
 (They don't need to be added until the code is publicized at the end of each season.)
+* At the top of each README, a short title should be present saying what the repository is.
+For example, "2016 Robot Code" or "2015 User Interface".
-* At the top of each README, a set of links should be present linking to the other repositories used that season.
+* Underneath the title, a set of links should be present linking to the other main repositories used that season.

 An example of a good README can be found [here](https://github.com/frc1418/2016-robot/blob/master/README.md).